All Episodes

 It's the way to get the action line or the editorial opinion of the people putting this thing together out there as a news story.

-I'm just telling you, this is infantile, it is juvenile, it is childish, and it is a it is it is symptomatic of exactly where the Democrats and the media in this country are today.
+And it is symptomatic of exactly where the Democrats and the media in this country are today.

-They have been reduced to petulant, spoiled brat type children doing stuff like this.
+They have been reduced to petulant, spoiled brat-type children doing stuff like this.

 It is a mark against the professionalism of an industry that once was pretty good.